The Xbox series X is selling out fast – here’s where to find one in stock today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock: Where to find the best Xbox deals as Argos sells out of consoles
+Xbox series X stock: Where to find the best Xbox deals as Argos and Smyths sell out of consoles

-Only more expensive bundles are left at the high street catalogue store

-Update 7 April: The Xbox series X is in stock this morning at Microsoft.
+Update 8 April: The Xbox series X is in stock this morning at Microsoft.
 More expensive bundles are in stock at Currys and Argos.
-The Xbox All Access scheme is also available at EE, Asda and Smyths Toys.
-The console is sold out at Amazon, Very and Game.
+The Xbox All Access scheme is also available at EE and Asda.
+The console is sold out at Amazon, Very, Smyths Toys and Game.

 If you thought the Xbox series X stock shortage was over, you might want to hold that thought.
-Argos is the latest retailer to sell out of Microsoft’s newest console, although it still has stock of a more expensive bundle, which includes the premium elite controller and costs £639.99.
+Alongside Smyths Toys, Argos is the latest retailer to sell out of Microsoft’s newest console, although the latter still has stock of a more expensive bundle, which includes the premium elite controller and costs £639.99.

 Argos joins Amazon, Very and Game in the list of retailers with Xbox-shaped holes on their shelves, suggesting that the global supply chain issues that plagued the console throughout 2021 have not fully abated.